ChoiSG/ezclap/README.md

 ## Disclaimer
 EZClap is a proof of concept tool which was only created for educational purposes in classroom and cybersecurity related competitions.
 This tool is not created, nor is good enough for any real world usage.
 I do not condone use of this tool anything other than educational purposes.
 Using any of the files of yabnet in/against a system that you do not own is illegal, and you will get caught.

+## Warning
+As EZClap is built under student attack/defense in-mind, it is not operationally secure.
+Moreover, the tool modifies the target machine heavily, to the point where it can damage normal business operation.
+If you are using this against a client's machine, **DON'T.**

 ## Under Construction - PoC
 **As I have only started to learn C# about 1 week ago, EZClap is in a horrible PoC state.**

-- [ ] Refactor code
+- [x] Refactor code
 - [ ] Support for fileless payload
 - [ ] Implement more modules - Startup file, bitsadmin, etc
-- [ ] Test with various payloads, not just yabnet payloads
+- [x] Test with various payloads, not just yabnet payloads
-- [ ] Get some feedback from colleagues because chances are this is a horrible tool
+- [x] Get some feedback from colleagues because chances are this is a horrible tool
+- [ ] Add a way to remove all the persistence, to make it more operationally secure

 ## Persistence Mechanisms
 The following lists are the userland persistence mechanisms that are currently implemented.